I think the saying is true: Did it really happen if you didn’t log it in Strava?

 If you find that your Garmin isn’t syncing with Strava, a simple reboot of disconnecting and re-connecting the apps usually does the trick.

-However, if reconnecting your third-party app with Garmin Connect does not resolve the data-sharing issues, we recommend trying the troubleshooting steps listed or reaching out to their support team directly.
+However, if reconnecting your third-party app with Garmin Connect does not resolve the data-sharing issues, we recommend trying the troubleshooting steps listed or contacting their support team directly.

 On occasion, something more involved may be going on that warrants the tech support of Garmin directly.